-Quantum Computing Stocks Soar, But Should You Invest? - YaNoticias
+Quantum Computing Stocks Soar, But Should You Invest? - YANoticias

 ### Market Predictions and Trends

-Looking ahead, analysts predict that the quantum computing market could reach several billion dollars in the coming years.
-The ongoing investment in research and development, alongside the potential for practical applications in cryptography and optimization problems, positions this sector for significant growth.
+Looking ahead, analysts predict that the quantum computing market could reach several billion pounds in the coming years.
+The ongoing investment in research and development, alongside the potential for practical applications in cryptography and optimisation problems, positions this sector for significant growth.

 ### Use Cases in Industry